mgb45/MoGapFill/README.md

 Python - run testSmoother.py, you'll get an output file out.csv, containing the data with gaps closed

 Nexus 2.1.1 - install a suitable Python environment (I used Anaconda Python), make sure .py extensions are set to open with Python.
-Then, apply the viconMarkerCompletion.py script in Nexus, as shown at https://www.youtube.com/watch?v=LqD9rh1WItQ&feature=youtu.be
+Then, apply the viconMarkerCompletion.py script in Nexus, similar to the way I did at https://www.youtube.com/watch?v=LqD9rh1WItQ&feature=youtu.be

 Hope it helps.